ruby-tooling/ruby-debugger/docs/remote_debugging.md

 # Introduction

+This debugger's remote debugging functionality can help the following situations:

+- Your application is running on Docker container and there is no TTY.
+- Your application is running as a daemon.
+- Your application uses pipe for STDIN or STDOUT.

-Remote debugging with Ruby debugger means:
+Remote debugging with the this debugger means:

 1. Invoke your program as a remote debuggee.
 2. Connect the debuggee to supported platforms: